wdecoster/NanoPlot/README.md

   --verbose             Write log messages also to terminal.
   --store               Store the extracted data in a pickle file for future plotting using the --pickle input option --raw                 Store the extracted data in tab separated file.
-  --report              Create a html report containing all plots and stats.
   -o, --outdir OUTDIR   Specify directory in which output has to be created.
   -p, --prefix PREFIX   Specify an optional prefix to be used for the output files.